julianKaktus/server-client/README.md

 # server-client

-A Server-Client system with a multithreaded server reveiving commands from a client over a TCP connection.
+A Server-Client system with a multithreaded server receiving commands from a client over a TCP connection.
-The different kinds of commands are executed in worker threads.